About the company

 The GDPR restricts the transfer of your personal data outside the European Economic Area (EEA) unless certain conditions, designed to protect you and your data, are met.
-We do not intend to transfer your personal data outside the EEA.

 The GDPR is designed to put you in control of your data.
 It gives you several rights which, in most circumstances outweigh the rights of other parties e.g. Frontier.
 Exceptions might be where we have a legal obligation to process your data, or a competing legitimate interest which, after careful consideration, outweighs your interests or your fundamental rights and freedoms.
 You therefore have the qualified right to: